Reading time: 1 minute

-This amount is called the maximum super contribution base (MSCB) and it’s indexed to average weekly ordinary time earnings (AWOTE), so it changes every financial year.
+This quarterly cap amount is called the maximum super contribution base (MSCB).
+As it’s indexed to average weekly ordinary time earnings (AWOTE), it changes every financial year.

-The current SG contribution rate is 9.5% of your earnings up to the maximum super contribution base for 2020/21.
-If you earn above the limit in a particular quarter, your employer is not required to make SG contributions for the part of your earnings over this limit.
+The SG contribution rate is 10% of your earnings up to the maximum super contribution base for the 2021–22 financial year.
+If you earn above this limit in a particular quarter, your employer is not required to make SG contributions for the part of your earnings over this limit.

 The quarterly MSCB does not apply to other mandated contributions, such as super contributions you are paid under an industrial award or enterprise agreement.